Fellows During a Group Discussion.

 We will help young activists build their leadership skills and give them the tools they need to effect change locally and globally.
 We want to support the next generation of activists to take action locally, within mainstream society and on the world stage.

-Through a six-month Leadership Training we will provide young people with disabilities, particularly women, with an opportunity to experience working in an INGO environment, to develop their leadership capacities and creativity and explore the future direction of their leadership and activism.
+Through a six-month Leadership Training we provided young people with disabilities, particularly women, with an opportunity to experience working in an INGO environment, to develop their leadership capacities and creativity and explore the future direction of their leadership and activism.

-ADD has been supporting disabled people to come together in their own organisations to raise their own voices and fight for their own rights for over 30 years.
+ADD has supported disabled people to come together in their own organisations to raise their own voices and fight for their own rights for over 30 years.

-In addition to this, the young leaders are learning about their rights, and the disability laws and policies in their countries, in order to use this knowledge to advocate for better access to the workplace, decision-making spaces, and wider society.
+In addition to this, the young leaders learnt about their rights, and the disability laws and policies in their countries, in order to use this knowledge to advocate for better access to the workplace, decision-making spaces, and wider society.

 In many cases, there are policies in place but they are not being acted on.
-By sharing their knowledge with the wider disability rights movement, and advocating to decision-makers, these young leaders have been able to make real and lasting change.
+By sharing their knowledge with the wider disability justice movement, and advocating to decision-makers, these young leaders have been able to make real and lasting change in their communities.

 Funding.